Multi-armed bandit experiments

 Metrics

 A multi-armed bandit experiment requires a primary metric.
-This is the metric Amplitude Experiment will use to optimize your experiment.
-You can include secondary metrics, but those will be used for reporting purposes only.
+This is the metric Amplitude Experiment uses to optimize your experiment.
+You can include secondary metrics, but those are used for reporting purposes only.

 In an A/B test, your primary metric can be a guardrail metric: in other words, one that you don’t want to be negatively affected by your experiment.
 Clickthrough rate is a good example of a guardrail metric.
 Because a multi-armed bandit experiment is about optimization, this would not make sense—you can’t optimize for a change that you don’t want to occur.
 For that reason, primary metrics for multi-armed bandit experiments must be success metrics ("will increase" or "will decrease").
 Amplitude Experiment supports both binary metrics and continuous metrics.

-If you want to optimize two metrics in your multi-armed bandit experiment, create a new custom metric that is a weighted average of both.
+If you want to optimize two metrics in your multi-armed bandit experiment, create a new custom metric that's a weighted average of both.
 Sometimes, you may face a tradeoff between metrics that you want to optimize, in which case, you should consider running an A/B test instead.

 Traffic allocation

 Allocation for a multi-armed bandit experiment always begins with a uniform distribution, as the model has no way to know which variant is the most effective before it has collected any data.
-This will change once that data begins coming in.
+This changes once that data begins coming in.

-A multi-armed bandit adjusts the allocation between the variants only; it does not adjust the percentage rollout.
+A multi-armed bandit adjusts the allocation between the variants only; it doesn't adjust the percentage rollout.

 Confidence level

 The confidence level in a multi-armed bandit experiment has a different role than in an A/B test.
 Here, it can accelerate traffic to the winning variant.
-For example, if your experiment’s confidence level is set to 95%, and the multi-armed bandit has already allocated at least 95% of the experiment’s traffic to the winning variant, Amplitude Experiment will assume confidence, and will allocate 100% of traffic to that variant from that point on.
+For example, if your experiment’s confidence level is set to 95%, and the multi-armed bandit has already allocated at least 95% of the experiment’s traffic to the winning variant, Amplitude Experiment assumes confidence, and allocates 100% of traffic to that variant from that point on.

 Duration estimate and MDE

 In multi-armed bandit experiments, the role of the minimum detectable effect (MDE) is to help calculate the duration estimate.
-Since these experiments are automated and about optimization, the MDE does not affect the experiment once it’s running.
+Since these experiments are automated and about optimization, the MDE doesn't affect the experiment once it’s running.

 When calculating the duration estimate prior to starting the experiment, Amplitude Experiment simulates what would happen if the same baseline mean (computed from historical data) is shared by all variants except one: when measuring an increase, this variant would have mean * (1+MDE); when measuring a decrease, it would be mean * (1-MDE).
 From there, Amplitude Experiment calculates how long it could take for the multi-armed bandit to assign all traffic to one variant.
 The duration estimate is capped at 31 days.